hashicorp/terraform-website/content/source/docs/enterprise/migrate/workspaces.html.md

 **Do not perform any runs in these workspaces yet,** and consider locking them to be sure.
 If an apply happens prematurely, you'll need to destroy the workspace and start the process over.

-### Step 3: Stop Terraform Runs
+## Step 3: Stop Terraform Runs

 However you currently run Terraform to manage this infrastructure, stop.
 Let any current runs finish, then make sure there won't be more.

 This might involve locking or deleting CI jobs, restricting access to the state backend, or just communicating very clearly with your colleagues.

-### Step 4: Navigate to Your Terraform Working Directory
+## Step 4: Prepare Your Terraform Working Directory

 In your shell, go to the directory with the Terraform configuration you're migrating.

 - If you've already been doing Terraform runs in this directory, you should be ready to go.
 - If you had to retrieve state files from elsewhere, copy them into the root of the working directory and run `terraform init`.
-- If you had to check out a fresh working directory from version control, run `terraform init`.
+- If you use a remote backend and had to check out a fresh working directory from version control, run `terraform init`.

 ## Step 5: Migrate to the `local` Backend, if Necessary

 If you use a remote backend that supports multiple workspaces, migrate to the local backend now.
 You need copies of each state file on disk, and this is the easiest way to get them.
-(If you know what you're doing, you can skip this step and download state files manually.)

-Delete the `terraform { backend {...` configuration block, and run `terraform init`.
+To migrate to `local`, delete the `terraform { backend {...` configuration block and run `terraform init`.
 Confirm that you want to copy existing state to the new `local` backend, even if there's already data in it.
 (Any existing local data is probably out of date.)

 ## Step 6: Back Up Your State Files